Sam Brown (military officer): 2024 U.S. Senate campaign

 In July 2023, Brown announced his second candidacy for a Nevada U.S. Senate seat, this time challenging incumbent Democrat Jacky Rosen in the 2024 election.
 His Republican challengers for the Republican nomination included former Trump administration Ambassador to Iceland Jeff Gunter, former Nevada State Representative Jim Marchant, and ten other candidates.
 His campaign was endorsed by U.S. Republican senators Steve Daines of Montana and Marsha Blackburn of Tennessee.

 In February 2024, Brown's wife, Amy, spoke about an abortion she had in Texas just prior to meeting her husband.
 Sam Brown opposes a federal abortion ban and supports Nevada's current law that legally protects the right to an abortion.
 Brown had previously supported a 2013 Texas law banning abortion after 20 weeks that did not provide exceptions for rape or incest.

 In June 2024, Trump endorsed Brown in the Republican primary.
 Brown was a featured speaker at the 2024 Republican National Convention in Milwaukee, speaking on unity and the high cost of war.

+Sam Brown presents President Donald Trump with a piece of the body armor he was wearing when he was wounded by an IED in Afghanistan, at Mar-a-Lago in November 2024.

 During Trump's nomination acceptance speech on the final night of the convention, Trump praised Brown, saying: "[Brown] paid the biggest price probably ever paid by anybody that is running for office, and I think he is going to do great."
 Brown was the only 2024 U.S. Senate candidate mentioned by Trump during his speech.

 Despite Trump winning the state of Nevada in the concurrent presidential election, Brown was defeated by Rosen, receiving 46.2% of the vote to Rosen's 47.9%.

+Author

+In 2024, Brown and his wife, Amy Brown, co-authored the memoir Alive Day: Finding Hope and Purpose After Losing Everything, which recounts Brown's military service, his injuries in Afghanistan and subsequent recovery.
+In December 2024, Brown discussed and read from the book at the Richard Nixon Presidential Library and Museum, followed by a question-and-answer session and book signing.
+The event was subsequently featured by C-SPAN's Book TV.